ess-dg/mg_analysis_notebook/README.md

 - Utgård
 - LET

-The repository also contains a template project 'template_notebook', which contains detailed instructions on how to perform analysis.
+The repository also contains a template project 'template_notebook', which contains detailed instructions on how to create a new project and perform analysis.

 ## Requisties
 - Python3 (https://www.python.org/downloads/)